spidy1310/expenseive/README.md

 # Expenseive

 A personal finance tracker built as a Progressive Web App (PWA).
-Works on Android and iPhone — install it to your home screen and it runs like a native app, fully offline.
+Works on Android and iPhone, install it to your home screen and it runs like a native app, fully offline.

 No accounts, no subscriptions, no servers.
 Your data never leaves your device.